Plastic or glass lenses?

 - Moreover, they provide better protection against flying sparks (for example from fireworks, campfires, welding and grinding work) and cannot splinter – a significant safety benefit in many everyday situations.

 Disadvantage: Compared to natural glass, plastics have a low scratch resistance.
 As a result, they are more sensitive and require additional maintenance.
-A special coating can be applied as a remedy, for instance one that repels dirt or hardens the material (such as DuraVision Platinum by Zeiss).
+A special coating can be applied as a remedy, for instance one that repels dirt or hardens the material (such as ZEISS DuraVision Platinum).